 2. Look at your chosen programs to determine what kinds of opportunities and courses they offer.
 Be sure to see if there are courses you are interested in taking.
 You do not have to take courses that count for concentration credit, but can if you wish (see Step 3 below).
-Apply to the programs themselves directly by their deadlines and also request approval of transfer credit from Harvard by Sept 30, 2016 for Spring 2017 study abroad, and by Mar 1, 2017 for Fall 2017 or academic year 2017-18 study abroad.
+Apply to the programs directly by their deadlines, and also request approval of transfer credit from Harvard by Monday, October 1, 2018 for Spring 2019 study abroad, by Friday, March 1, 2019 for Fall 2019 or full-year 2019-2020 study abroad, and Monday, April 1, 2019 for Summer 2019 study abroad.
 Do this by clicking on the "Request Transfer Credit" button under the program listing on the OIE's programs page.

-3. Make an appointment with Laura Chivers in the Psychology UGO to discuss your plans by Sept 30, 2016 for spring 2016 study out of residence, and by Mar 1, 2017 for summer 2017, fall 2017, or full-year 2017-2018 study out of residence.
+3. Make an appointment with Katie Powers in the Psychology UGO to discuss your plans at least two weeks before your form is due to OIE.
 This meeting is required even if you do not want concentration credit for your coursework abroad.
-Include in this email what countries you are considering, and whether you are hoping for psychology credit.
+Include in this email what countries you are considering, and whether you are hoping for Psychology credit.

-4. Once abroad, send course changes to Laura Chivers and upload them to the OIE for approval.
-Often other institutions' course offerings change at the beginning of a semester, and if you would like to substitute a new psychology course for one previously approved (or add a psychology course even if you had originally not requested any concentration credit), you should e-mail Laura Chivers a syllabus for the new course as soon as possible so we can determine if the new course can count toward the concentration.
+4. Once abroad, send any course changes to Katie Powers and upload them to the OIE for approval.
+Often other institutions' course offerings change at the beginning of a semester, and if you would like to substitute a new Psychology course for one previously approved (or add a Psychology course even if you had originally not requested any concentration credit), you should e-mail Katie Powers a syllabus for the new course as soon as possible so we can determine if the new course can count toward the concentration.
 We will get a decision on the course back to you as soon as possible, but please get us the material as soon as you can.
 You will also need to upload all your courses to the OIE portal.
 Please complete these steps before you take the course, rather than when you return to Harvard.

 If you plan to write a thesis, you will need to coordinate your study abroad with your thesis planning schedule.
-You may even want to go abroad in sophomore spring, although junior fall is common for thesis writers.
-You are urged to consult our Thesis website and are welcome to speak to your Concentration Adviser and Danielle Truxaw about these facets of thesis preparation.
-The main concerns will be a lab methods course, Psychology 1901, Psychology 985, and the thesis application, as described below:
+You may even want to go abroad in the spring of sophomore year, although fall of junior year is also common for thesis writers.
+You are urged to consult our thesis website, and are welcome to speak to your Concentration Advisor and Research Advisor Danielle Truxaw about these facets of thesis preparation.

-Lab Methods: You should work in a lab as early as possible in order to help locate a potential thesis topic and thesis supervisor.
+- Lab Course: You should work in a lab as early as possible in order to help locate a potential thesis topic and thesis supervisor.
 The course requirement must be met before studying abroad in junior year.

-Psychology 1901: You must take Psychology 1901 before the start of your senior year.
-Currently, the course is offered both semesters, so in most cases you will be able to take the course as a junior.
-You may also consider taking it the spring of your sophomore year.
+- Psychology 1901: You must take Psychology 1901 before the start of your senior year.
+Please note that this course is only offered in the spring.
+You may consider taking it the spring of your sophomore year.

-Psychology 985: This junior pre-thesis tutorial is an optional but strongly recommended course that most honors students take as a concentration elective.
-The course can be taken either in the fall or spring.
+- Psychology 985: This junior pre-thesis tutorial is an optional, but strongly recommended course for most honors students to take as a concentration elective.
+The course can be taken in either the fall or spring.